 Moving to Valencia

-Expats moving to Valencia will find themselves in a multicultural and welcoming city, which offers a great alternative to the other Spanish cities of Madrid and Barcelona.
-Valencia is Spain’s third largest city with a population of around 780,000; it’s big enough to be considered a metropolis, yet small enough not to overwhelm foreigners.
+Expats moving to Valencia will find themselves in a multicultural and welcoming city, which offers a great alternative to other Spanish cities such as Madrid and Barcelona.
+Valencia is Spain’s third largest city with a population of around 790,000; it’s big enough to be considered a metropolis, yet small enough not to overwhelm new arrivals.

 The cost of living in Valencia is lower than Madrid and Barcelona.
 Property prices have dropped significantly in recent crisis years but expat-friendly neighbourhoods such as Canovas and Avenida de Francia remain expensive.
-Rental prices are not as high as in Madrid or Barcelona, but there are areas with very high rental prices, generally overlooking the central park (Riu Turia).
+Rental prices are not as high as in Madrid or Barcelona, but there are expensive pockets of the city, generally overlooking the central park (Riu Turia).
 The port is also a nice place to live but rentals are not abundant because of the high demand due to the proximity of the universities.

-Valencia has a large expat community, and continues to attract expats, despite the economic crisis that has badly affected the city in recent years.
-Valencia is also a popular tourist destination and offers several interesting sites to explore, particularly in the city centre.
-The Ciudad de Artes y Sciencias is a futuristic multi-use building complex that attracts thousands of visitors to the Riu Turia, a river that was converted into a park in 1972.
+Valencia has a large expat community, and continues to attract foreigners.
+The city is also a popular tourist destination and offers several interesting sites to explore, particularly in the city centre.
+The Ciudad de Artes y Ciencias is a futuristic multi-use building complex that attracts thousands of visitors to the Riu Turia.
 The Malvarrosa beach offers sea and sun for young and old.
 The Torres de Serrano, Plaza de la Virgin, Plaza Ayuntamiento, Mercado Central, and many other sites offer a unique mix of traditional and modern.

 Gastronomically, the region is home to Paella Valenciana, Spain’s most famous dish.
 Rice dishes are an important part of the Spanish culture.
 “Come to Valencia for the paella and stay for many other reasons”, is a well-known slogan.
 Those other reasons are not hard to find, one in particular being the attractive climate.

-Expats living in Valencia will find that the city offers a high standard of healthcare with seven top-class hospitals.
-The city is also home to numerous universities which offer quality education and create an interesting and open-minded atmosphere throughout the city.
+Expats living in Valencia will find that the city offers a high standard of healthcare with many top-class hospitals.
+Valencia is also home to numerous universities that offer quality education and create an interesting and open-minded atmosphere throughout the city.